AmroAbdrabo/orchestrationChili/tools/cellulo-robot-pool/README.md

 Linux usage
 -----------

-Run `cellulo-robot-pool-gui` to launch the pool control panel.
+Run `sudo cellulo-robot-pool-gui` to launch the pool control panel.
 At startup, `cellulorobotpoold` will be started automatically, which can be manually stopped or started as well from the "Server controls" panel.
 "Scan for robots" panel can be used to scan and add available robots to the pool.
 Once added, they can be connected to using the "Robots on server" panel.
 Once all desired robots are added and connected to, `cellulo-robot-pool-gui` can be closed.
 Then, these robots in the pool can be used in an application through `CelluloRobotPoolClient`, see [samples/cellulo-swarm-demo/](../../samples/cellulo-swarm-demo/) for an example.

+**Important note:** It is advised to run `cellulorobotpoold` with root privileges (`sudo cellulo-robot-pool-gui` will ensure that) for much faster connection to many robots over multiple adapters.
+It can also be run with user privileges but the connections will possibly be established slower.

 macOS usage
 -----------